 Just as there's no single type of electronic payment, there's no single type or name for these particular payment solutions. ePayables are known by several names: payables automation, push payments, straight-through payments (STP), buyer-initiated payments (BIP), electronic accounts payable (EAP), single-use accounts (SUA) and electronic invoice presentment and payment (EIPP).
 Generally speaking, each provider of these payment systems has its own proprietary name for the solution.
 The functionality of each solution varies.

 An organization interested in pursuing ePayables may wish to start the process with its current P-Card issuer, determining what the issuer offers and the related pros and cons.
-The NAPCP's Provider Directory is another option for finding information about many different issuers/providers.
+The NAPCP's Annual Global Provider Directory is another option for finding information about many different issuers/providers.
 It's possible that an organization could implement an electronic payables solution from a provider other than its P-Card issuer.
 However, if using one issuer for both, the organization may have better opportunity for increased efficiencies and benefits.
 A 2011 NAPCP poll addressed this topic, asking, "Do you (or would you) use the same provider for P-Cards and electronic payables?"
 Members and complimentary subscribers, view the poll results, including respondents' comments about the drivers for their decisions.

 Become an NAPCP member or complimentary subscriber to gain greater access to educational resources; participate in polls and surveys; and receive P-Card news and event notifications.